lougerard/me/_tabs/experience.md

 ### ICT Integrator - Assyst Europe, BE
 July 1, 2019 - January, 2023

 I worked as ICT Integrator at Assyst Europe in a team, managing networks infrastructure of clients like Law Firms, European Representation in Brussel and PME's.
-Member of the security team of Assyst Europe, our team manage security advisories and incidents like data breaches.
+Member of the security team of Assyst Europe, our team manage firewalls, security advisories analysis and remediations and security incidents like data breaches.

 ### Student - CHU-UCL Mont-Godinne, BE
 February 11, 2019 - May 17, 2019